Abdullah-9862873/Full_Stack_Ecommerce_Site_Part_2/README.md

 	        err = new ErrorHandler(message, 400);
 	    }
 __________________________________________Searching Products by Name________________________________________
-Step 47: Make a new file inside "utils" named "apifeatures.js" and add the following code into it
+Step 47: Make a new file inside "utils" named "apifeatures.js" and add the following code into it.

 	class ApiFeatures {
 	    constructor(query, queryStr){
 	        this.query = query;